FoxyBuddy/LuaSTG-Nex/README.md

 LuaSTG Nexus, is the next generation engine branch of [LuaSTG Sub](https://github.com/Legacy-LuaSTG-Engine/LuaSTG-Sub/), aim to inherit excellent framework of LuaSTG Sub and resolve historical issues in the current engine.

-The Nexus branch will rewrite rendering architecture using SDL3 to encapsulate rendering, enabling new features such as custom scriptable render pipelines. ~~You could think of it as a Chinese version of LuaSTG Evo, but more advanced~~
+The Nexus branch aims to start from scratch and rewrite the rendering architecture using the GPU API in SDL3, bypassing the native DirectX to implement a new rendering wrapper and new features such as a custom rendering pipeline and material rendering. ~~You could treat as Chinese version for LuaSTG Flux but more advanced~~

+The engine will only support the amd64 (x64) architecture, with DirectX 12 as the default rendering backend by default; long-term plans include support for certain cross-platform requirements.

 Other branches are listed on the homepage of the [Legacy LuaSTG Engine organization](https://github.com/Legacy-LuaSTG-Engine).

+⚠️ **Warning: Highly experimental & undergoing rapid iteration & AIGC + Vibe programming in progress** ⚠️

+LuaSTG Nexus will utilize Vibe Coding (aka AI Programming) to increase productivity, to prevent unforseen bugs from AI generating codes, the team will reserve some mamual productivity for verification and debugging in traditional programming methods.
+We are currently waiting experienced developers excel in graphic programming and having plenty of time.

 ## Download